mooinglemur/zsmkit/README.md

 #### `zsm_setcb`
 ```
-Inputs: .X = priority, .A .Y = pointer to callback, $00 = RAM bank
+Inputs: .X = priority, .A .Y = pointer to callback
 ```

 Sets up a callback address for ZSMKit to `jsr` into.
 The callback is triggered whenever a song loops or ends on its own, or a synchronization message is processed in the ZSM data.

-Inside the callback, the RAM bank will be set to whatever bank was active at the time `zsb_setcb` was called.  .X will be set to the priority, .Y will be set to the event type, and .A will be the parameter value.
+Inside the callback, .X will be set to the priority, .Y will be set to the event type, and .A will be the parameter value.

 |Y|A|Meaning|
 |-|-|-|